caroso1222/carlos-roso-gatsby/content/blog/quarantine-day-7/index.md

 There's only one reason I do all my time tracking and detailed logging: learn and grow.
 I was reading on my logs from the last weeks and noticed a wicked pattern: I was being too focused on productivity and growth that I was not giving my wife the time she deserves.
 I don't want to be giving advice on work-life balance when I'm 40 after having screwed up my life for work; I want to commit to change, starting now.

-It's not that I consider my a workaholic.
+It's not that I consider myself a workaholic.
 I get to spend a considerable amount of time on the things I value the most.
 But there's always room for change.
 I'll commit to work until max 7:00pm from now on.

 # Data Report